LHEEA/meshmagick/doc/command_line/cli_usage.rst

 that gives:

-.. program-output:: meshmagick ../meshmagick/tests/data/SEAREV.vtp -pi --rho-medium 800
+.. program-output:: python ../meshmagick/meshmagick.py ../meshmagick/tests/data/SEAREV.vtp -pi --rho-medium 800

 .. note::
     If the medium's density is not specified, the ``-pi`` option guesses that the medium is salt water and then takes a